lateralmvment/lateralmvment.github.io/index.md

 =======================================================================================

-HTB: I havent done any "normal" easy box but in some point its better because i will document almost all of them.

 PortSwigger Web Academy: I wanna start getting better on web hacking because i feel so attracted to it, so im gonna use this resource to improve my skills.

-Python: When HTB naturally ask me to do automated things i will learn it, why not now? shhhhhh just enjoy the blog man hahahahah i will learn it in 1 or 2 months and in my opinion i can learn it in 1 month idk.

 This website: I wanna fill of content this blog because i wanna remember the things that i did and even if theres a curious guy out there they can see my things too, thats a win win.